5 Modern Technologies That Are Making Wireless DJing Possible

 1. Phase – for turntables

-Armed with this information, the software will allow you to “control” the digital decks, by manipulating the turntables.
+Armed with this information, the software will allow you to “control” the digital decks by manipulating the turntables.

 Why wireless?
-Because old-style DVS systems involved cumbersome and unreliable “control vinyl”, and needed you to use needles – this is simpler, quicker to set up and more reliable.
+Because old-style DVS systems involved cumbersome and unreliable “control vinyl” and needed you to use needles – this is simpler, quicker to set up and more reliable.

-2. SKAA – for speakers
+2. SKAA and SonicLink – for speakers

-However, this is absolutely no good for DJs.
+However, this is absolutely no good for DJing.
 Why?
 Because it fails two of our tests: reliability and latency.
 There is an easily audible “gap” between music playing and coming out of Bluetooth speakers.

 With the Dillinger Streetheart receiver, DJs can convert their favourite PA systems to lightning-fast SKAA wireless.